Search engine results page: Components

-The organic search results, queries, and advertisements are the three main components of the SERP, However, the SERP of major search engines, like Google, Yahoo!, Bing, Brave Search, and Sogou may include many different types of enhanced results (organic search, and sponsored) such as rich snippets, images, maps, definitions, answer boxes, videos or suggested search refinements.
+The organic search results, queries, and advertisements are the three main components of the SERP, However, the SERP of major search engines, like Google, Yahoo!, Bing and Sogou may include many different types of enhanced results (organic search, and sponsored) such as rich snippets, images, maps, definitions, answer boxes, videos or suggested search refinements.
+A 2026 study of six major search engines identified 143 distinct SERP elements, classifying them into organic results, sponsored results, and other search features.
 A study revealed that 97% of queries in Google returned at least one rich feature.
 Another study on the evolution of SERPs interfaces from 2000 to 2020 shows that SERP are becoming more diverse in terms of elements, aggregating content from different verticals and including more features that provide direct answers.
 More recently, large language models (LLMs) like ChatGPT, Claude, and Gemini have introduced AI-powered answer boxes or generative overviews into SERPs, summarizing information from multiple sources directly on the results page and reducing clicks to external sites.

 Search query

 Also known as 'user search string', this is the word or set of words that are typed by the user in the search bar of the search engine.
-The search box is located on all major search engines like Google, Yahoo, Bing, Brave Search, and Sogou.
+The search box is located on all major search engines like Google, Yahoo, Bing and Sogou.
 Users indicate the topic desired based on the keywords they enter into the search box in the search engine.